Tiger Woods ties Sam Snead’s record of 82 PGA Tour wins

 But that was the only time he would falter.

 Matsuyama missed a short birdie putt on the par-5 14th with a chance to cut the lead to a stroke.
-Moments later, Woods made a birdie putt on 14 to restore the three-stroke lead.
+Woods, playing in the group behind Matsuyama, made a birdie putt on 14 to restore the three-stroke lead.

 Matsuyama cut the lead to two with a birdie on par-3 16th.
 On 18, his drive went into the bunker at the side of the fairway, and he hit into the greenside bunker before saving par.